 In the event that forces produced are above the capacity of the load cell being used in the texture analyser the operator has the option to remove probes to reduce the contact area and therefore the forces produced.
 Note, however, that the use of fewer puncture probes for the testing of a non-uniform sample is likely to decrease the reproducibility of the results and is therefore a testing compromise.

+This probe is able to quantify the firmness and hardness of products such as ‘thick cut’ marmalades or ice cream that contain particulates; for example, these might be meringue pieces, chocolate chips or fruit chunks.
 While it is relatively easy to quantify the firmness of a homogeneous sample using standard penetration probe, products such as these are inevitably difficult to measure as the number, size, shape and distribution of particulates is usually random within each container.

-Some more information on this fixture
+Some more information on this fixture:

 EXAMPLE: MEASUREMENT OF FLESH FIRMNESS OF NON-HOMOGENEOUS FRUITS